Field-theoretical approach to open quantum systems and the Lindblad equation: Born approximation

 with kernel

-Here the matrix element of the system operator is given by $S^\alpha_{pq}=\langle p|S^\alpha |q\rangle$ and the associated the energy level splitting by $E_{pq}=E_p-E_q$.
-We have, moreover, in order to implement the rotating wave approximation introduced in, a somewhat ad hoc manner, delta functions $\delta(E_{pq}+E_{q'p'})$ in order to ensure energy conservation in connection with the combined transitions $S^\alpha_{pq}S^\beta_{q'p'}$.
-We note that this implementation of selection rules does not follow automatically from the diagrammatic expansion.
+Here the matrix element of the system operator is given by $S^\alpha_{pq}=\langle p|S^\alpha |q\rangle$ and the associated the energy level splitting is given by $E_{pq}=E_p-E_q$.
+We have, moreover, in order to implement the rotating-wave approximation introduced in, a somewhat ad hoc manner, the delta function constraints $\delta(E_{pq}+E_{q'p'})$ in order to ensure energy conservation in connection with the combined transitions $S^\alpha_{pq}S^\beta_{q'p'}$.
+We note that this implementation of selection rules does not follow automatically from the diagrammatic expansion; this is an issue that remains to be examined.